-- who are of statutory school age and who - are permanently resident in the local authority and - who are not in school for 15 days or more, whether consecutive or cumulative due to ill health and - where the health need and necessity for absence has been validated as necessary by a medical doctor - will not receive a suitable full-time education unless the local authority makes arrangements for this
+- who are of statutory school age and who - are permanently resident in the local authority and - who are not in school for 15 days or more, whether consecutive or cumulative due to ill health and

+• where the health need and necessity for absence has been validated as necessary by a medical doctor

+• will not receive a suitable full-time education unless the local authority makes arrangements for this

 Health problems include: disabilities, physical illnesses, injuries and clinically defined mental health problems.
 Suitable medical evidence will be required, including details of the health problem, how long the condition is expected to last, the likely outcome, and a treatment plan.
 This must be provided by a suitable medical professional, normally a hospital consultant.
 However, where specific medical evidence is not available quickly, the local authority will liaise with other medical professionals (e.g. the child's GP), so that provision of education is not delayed.
+For children with ongoing health conditions the school will periodically request to meet with parents to further understand the pupil's medical condition and how the school can best support them in attending school as regularly as they can.